kobotoolbox/kpi/kobo/apps/openapi_validator/README.md

 ⚠️ Intended for test environments only.

-When enabled, the middleware will immediately stop request processing and raise an `AssertionError` if any of the six validation error scenarios occur.
+When enabled, the middleware will immediately stop request processing and raise an `AssertionError` if any of the eight validation error scenarios occur.

 This is useful for detecting: